The Audreys: 2010–2015: Sometimes the Stars & Til My Tears Roll Away

 Following the departure of Cameron Goodall and Michael Green, Taasha Coates and Tristan Goodall continued as a duo and recorded their third album.
 The album included work from Tim Rogers, jazz pianist Paul Grabowsky, members of Tripod, and Michael Barker of the John Butler Trio.
 The duo once again worked under the guidance of producer, engineer and friend Shane O'Mara.

-In October 2010 The Audreys released their third album, titled Sometimes the Stars, which debuted at #28 on the ARIA charts.
+In October 2010, The Audreys released their third album, titled Sometimes the Stars, which debuted at #28 on the ARIA charts.
 Following the release of the album, The Audreys toured throughout Australia in October, November and December 2010.
 At the ARIA Music Awards of 2011, the group won their third ARIA award for Best Blues and Roots Album.

-In March 2012, a 3CD box set called Collected was released, featuring the first three studio albums.
+In March 2012, a 3-CD box set called Collected was released, featuring the first three studio albums.
 The digital version included seven bonus tracks, including the song "Train Wreck Blues", which was released as a single.

 In March 2014, the group released their fourth album 'Til My Tears Roll Away, which peaked at number 32 on the ARIA Charts.
 The album was preceded by the lead single "My Darlin' Girl" in January 2014.
 At the ARIA Music Awards of 2014, the band were again nominated for Best Blues and Roots Album.

-2016–present: solo work
+2016–2023: solo work

-In 2016, Taasha Coates released her first solo record Taasha Coates and her Melancholy Sweethearts through ABC Music and produced by fellow Australian, producer Shane Nicholson.
+In 2016, Taasha Coates released her first solo record Taasha Coates and her Melancholy Sweethearts through ABC Music and produced by fellow Australian producer Shane Nicholson.
 The first single and video for the album was "This House Is Gonna Burn", a song about domestic violence.
-Overall the record has a harder edge than most of the material Taasha penned in her band The Audreys, though the artistic and thematic through lines are quite clear.
+Overall the record has a harder edge than most of the material Taasha penned in the Audreys, though the artistic and thematic through lines are quite clear.
 Songs from the album are featured prominently in the ABC miniseries Pulse.

 Taasha lives in the Adelaide Hills with her two children.
-Tristan resided in Brisbane, and The Audreys still play often around Australia.
+Tristan resided in Brisbane, and the Audreys still play often around Australia.

 On 16 September 2021, the band announced via their Facebook page that Tristan Goodall had "retired permanently from playing and touring" but that Coates had "created a new line-up to continue what we started" with his blessing, with more details to be announced subsequently.

-In July 2022 the Audreys announced via their Facebook page that Tristan Goodall had died on 2 July 2022, aged 48.
+In July 2022, the Audreys announced via their Facebook page that Tristan Goodall had died on 2 July 2022, aged 48.
 He had been too ill to tour for the previous two years.
-Coates declared, "I have to say goodbye to my dearest friend, my musical soulmate, and my grief is almost unbearable."
+Coates declared: "I have to say goodbye to my dearest friend, my musical soulmate, and my grief is almost unbearable."

+2024–present: Ruin & Repair

+In November 2024, the group released "Secondhand Boots", their first single in ten years.
+In January 2025 the group announced the release of Ruin & Repair for March 2025.